MorrisMorrison/Utilities/README.md

 # Utilities

-Utility Library which provides extension methods sitting on top of the NET standard library and utility classes.
+Utility Library which provides extension methods for the NET standard library.

 ## Collections